groundy

 DNS Security Measures

 The specification strongly recommends DNSSEC validation on DNS-Persist-01 TXT records to ensure record integrity.
-For CAs subject to CA/Browser Forum requirements, Multi-Perspective Issuance Corroboration (MPIC)—validating domain control from multiple network vantage points—is essential to defend against BGP hijacking and DNS spoofing attacks.
+For CAs subject to CA/Browser Forum requirements, Multi-Perspective Issuance Corroboration (MPIC) validates domain control from multiple network vantage points and is essential to defend against BGP hijacking and DNS spoofing attacks.
 (CA/Browser Forum.
 “Multi-Perspective Issuance Corroboration.”
 Ballot SC-081v3, 2025)

 Implementation Timeline

 As certificate lifetimes decrease according to the established timeline, DNS-Persist-01 will become increasingly critical for maintaining automation without requiring excessive DNS infrastructure access.
 The first phase of that timeline, the 200-day maximum, is now in effect as of March 2026.
-The 7-hour authorization reuse period scheduled for March 2029 [Updated March 2026] would otherwise require near-constant DNS updates for high-volume certificate operations.
+The 10-day SAN validation data reuse window scheduled under SC-081v3 would otherwise require frequent DNS updates for high-volume certificate operations.

 Frequently Asked Questions